GitHub Copilot vs Tabby

 About Tabby

-Tabby is an open-source, self-hosted AI coding assistant designed to enhance developer productivity by providing real-time code suggestions and autocompletion.
+Tabby is an open-source, self-hosted AI coding assistant that provides real-time code suggestions and autocompletion, offering a privacy-focused alternative to cloud-based tools.

 GitHub Copilot takes the edge